bgg11117/University-of-California-San-Diego-Big-Data-Specialization/README.md

 You can see the [Certificate of Completion](https://github.com/AlessandroCorradini/Certificates/blob/master/Coursera%20-%20Big%20Data%20Specialization%20Certificate%20-%20UC%20San%20Diego.pdf) and other certificates in my [Certificates Repo](https://github.com/AlessandroCorradini/Certificates) that contains all my certificates obtained through my journey as a self-made Data Science and better developer.

 <br/>

-### ⚠️ Disclaimer ⚠️
-**Please, don't fork or copy this repository.**

-**Big Data Specialization from University of California San Diego, is a very easy and straight forward path.
-You can complete it with a minimal effort.**